jacobborella/s2i-grails/README.md

 This will create the s2i image

-You can then run an image with the following commands
+You can then run an image with the following commands locally
 ```
 s2i build https://github.com/jacobborella/grails-demo grails-centos7 grails-app
 docker run -p 8080:8080 grails-app